 - Ability to bend, stoop, stretch, twist, climb or balance when cleaning guest rooms.

-- Ability to stand and walk for long periods of time.
+- Ability stand and walk for long periods of time.

-- Ability to work in outdoor weather conditions.
+- Ability to work in outside weather conditions.

 - Good attention to detail.